Arizona Online Casinos

 Are online casinos legal in Arizona?

 No, not real money online casinos, anyway.
-The kinds of sites and apps that you see in places like New Jersey, Pennsylvania, and Michigan are not permitted under Arizona law at this time.
+The types of sites and apps that are seen in places like New Jersey, Pennsylvania, and Michigan are not permitted under Arizona law at this time.
 If you see any information to the contrary, it is either mistaken or a distortion of the truth.

 Sites that you find advertising online casino play for Arizonans are based outside of the United States and do not conform to legal standards found in the US.
 It is quite risky to play on these sites as they do not have a perfect record when it comes to handling cash transactions in a secure and honest way.
 Instead, residents and visitors to Arizona can play on social and sweepstakes casino sites.